 Every culture in the world has their own folkloric dance, and Costa Rica is no exception to this.
 Traditional folkloric dancing in Costa Rica is a way to pass on its people’s culture and traditions, It not only is wonderful expression of Costa Rica but is also a way of telling a story.

-Watching any one of these Costa Rica Folkloric dances is both fun and educational so today we’ll be taking a brief look into Costa Rica’s long tradition of folkloric dances, what they represent and how they came to be.
+Watching any one of these Costa Rica Folkloric dances is both fun and educational so here is a brief look into Costa Rica’s traditional dances and folklore, what they represent and how they came to be.

 The History of Costa Rica’s Folkloric Dances